DEWALT ATOMIC DCD708C2 Review

 Drilling

-This tool made quick work of the 2x12 with the paddle bit, punching through without much of a struggle.
-It did occasionally get hung up and stall but never failed to drill the hole.
+This tool did quick work of the 2x12 with the paddle bit, punching through without much of a struggle.
+It occasionally got hung up and stalled but never failed to drill the hole.
 It also did very well at drilling through the 16 gauge metal sheet.
-We used a ¼" and ½" twist drill for this, with the ATOMIC only taking 1.5 seconds to make it through with the ¼" drill and 3-4 seconds with the ½" one.
+We used a ¼" and ½" twist drill for this, with the Atomic, only taking 1.5 seconds to make it through with the ¼" drill and 3-4 seconds with the ½" one.

-Of our three drilling tests, the ATOMIC did the worst with the 5" hole saw.
+Of our three drilling tests, the Atomic did the worst with the 5" hole saw.
 It drilled to the full depth but did require a little convincing.
-Its fastest time was a very respectable 35 seconds but required more than a minute when it was struggling.
-It can stall if you push too hard, forcing you to let go of the trigger completely before it will restart again.
+Its fastest time was a very respectable 35 seconds but needed more than a minute when it was struggling.
+It can stall if you push too hard, forcing you to completely let go of the trigger before it restarts again.

 Driving

-Matching drilling performance in terms of significance, our Driving metric is also responsible for 35% of the final score for each tool.
-To compare performance, we used the ATOMIC to drive in both a ½" diameter, 5" long lag screw and some standard wood screws.
-We used an appropriate size pilot hole for the lag screw and scored based on the amount of effort it took for the ATOMIC to drive the screws to their complete depth.
+Matching drilling performance for significance, our Driving metric is also responsible for 35% of the final score for each tool.
+To compare performance, we used the Atomic to drive in both a ½" diameter, 5" long lag screw, and some standard wood screws.
+We used an appropriate size pilot hole for the lag screw and scored based on the amount of effort it took for the Atomic to drive the screws to their complete depth.
 It again did very well, scoring close to the top of the group.

-Unfortunately, the ATOMIC didn't do quite as well with the giant lag screw.
-It seemed like it wasn't struggling at all but stalled out with about 1" remaining to drive in.
+Unfortunately, the Atomic didn't do quite as well with the giant lag screw.
+It seemed like it wasn't struggling but stalled out with about 1" remaining to drive in.

-We eventually were able to muscle it in all the way but it sure wasn't easy and you could tell by the smell that the ATOMIC was working hard.
+We eventually were able to muscle it all the way, but it sure wasn't easy, and you could tell by the smell that the Atomic was working hard.

 Responsible for 20% of the final score, our next metric focused on the battery life of this cordless tool.
 We compared the battery life of each product by alternating between drilling three 1" holes with the spade bit and driving in 16 of the normal wood screws, then awarding points based on the number of completed cycles.
 We also timed how long it took a dead battery to recharge and the number of batteries included.
-The ATOMIC continued its impressive performance, again scoring in the top part of the group.
+The Atomic continued its impressive performance, again scoring in the top part of the group.
+We assessed this tool with a 2 amp hour battery.

 Convenience

-It's about average in weight, tipping the scales at just over three pounds.
-The chuck can hold bits up to ½" in diameter and you have two different speed/torque ratios to choose from.
-It's also quite easy to swap the batteries in and out but we were disappointed by the lack of a battery charge level indicator.
+It's about average weight, tipping the scales at just over three pounds.
+The chuck can hold bits up to ½" in diameter, and you have two different speed/torque ratios to choose from.
+It's also easy to swap the batteries in and out, but we were disappointed by the lack of a battery charge level indicator.

-Overall, the DEWALT ATOMIC is an excellent cordless drill that we found very little to complain about.
-It's a good option if you have other DEWALT tools and want to stick with the black and yellow or if you need a pint-sized drill with plenty of power.
+Overall, the DeWalt Atomic is an excellent cordless drill that we found very little to cause complaint.
+It's a good option if you have other DeWalt tools and want to stick with the black and yellow or if you need a pint-sized drill with plenty of power.
+The Atomic isn't the best value option, as there are much less expensive drills with similar performance results.